lovehifi/lmsraudio/README.md

 If you are using a TV, typically you would choose hdmi_group=1.
 If you are connecting Raspberry Pi to a computer monitor, then you might choose hdmi_group=2.
 Depending on the specific device and use case, you can select the group that is more suitable for your needs

+You can make adjustments to the HDMI configuration in the /boot/config.txt file.

 --------------------

 Video clip by a user using a phone to cast YouTube video to Pi 4 DAC.